 The Kansas Constitution guarantees every student in the state access to free and equitable public education.
 Local school boards are a shining example of representative government, putting this Constitutional responsibility into motion in communities across Kansas.
 Nearly 2,000 men and women serve as school board members across the public school systems that serve nearly 500,000 children and employ some 70,000 Kansans.

 Public schools exist to help every student reach their fullest potential.
 Board members receive no pay for their service — except for the satisfaction that comes from strengthening opportunities for young Kansans, creating an ever brighter future for our state.

 In 2015, the Kansas Legislature passed HB 2104, changing local election dates, including the dates for local school board elections.
-Previously school board general elections were held in the spring of odd-numbered years.

 Every school district in Kansas is governed by a locally-elected board of education.
 In fact, school board members as a whole comprise the largest body of elected officials in our country.
 The qualifications for effective service as a board member are many, even though the actual legal requirements are few!